Consider Adoption - Adopt, Don't Shop!

 Status: Adopted!
 Year: 2014 Breed:...

-Home visits and photos requested are in the spirit of assisting an adopter to provide the best chance for a worry-free adoption.
-This is not a pass or fail, rather a partnership for success!
+Step 3 Talk to us.
+Our placement coordinator will lend an ear to help match you with your right animal and set up a time to visit the sanctuary.
+Photos requested are in the spirit of assisting an adopter to provide the best chance for a worry-free adoption.
+This is not a pass or fail, but rather a partnership for success!

 Step 4 Choose your companion.
-When your home visit is complete, our staff will set up a time for you to visit the sanctuary to help you select an animal suited for your wants, needs and facility.
+By appointment, our staff will help you select an animal suited to your wants, needs and facility.

 Animal Adoption FAQs